Twitter squashes security bug leaking direct messages since 2017 | Social Media

 Direct Messages on Twitter

-When you send a message on , you expect the information to be kept private between you and the intended recipient; unfortunately, Twitter revealed today that due to a software bug, some direct messages might have ended up in the wrong hands.
+When you send a direct message on , you expect the information to be kept private between you and the intended recipient; unfortunately, Twitter revealed today that due to a software bug, some direct messages might have ended up in the wrong hands.
 The error may have affected communications between some of Twitter’s user base and business accounts on the platform as far back as May 2017.

 According to Twitter, the company recently discovered a bug within its Account Activity API — a programming interface that allows business developers to source information regarding other accounts in real-time.
-The API feature is regarded as a source of premium information access that allows businesses to connect with customers and monitor social streams.
+The API feature is regarded as a source of premium information access that allows businesses to connect with customers and monitor streams.

 If you direct messaged a business account between May 2017 and September 10, 2018, it is possible that your information was unintentionally routed to a registered developer.
 Instead of your private information being shared only with the intended recipient, the developer of the platform used by the business may have also received its contents.
 Businesses that users may have interacted with include accounts for customer support, airlines, banks, and more.